 The Camunda Community Code of Conduct also applies to any Camunda online space.
 This includes Slack workspaces, discussion forums, websites, code repositories, mailing lists and more.
 The Camunda Community Code of Conduct also applies to private correspondence between community members through our online spaces.

-We are dedicated to providing a harassment-free community space for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, age, physical appearance, religion or similar personal characteristics.
+We are dedicated to providing a harassment-free community space for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, ethnicity, age, religion or similar personal characteristics.

 We do not tolerate harassment of other Camunda users in any form, whether publicly or privately.
 Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments, inappropriate use of nudity, sexual images, and/or sexually explicit language in public spaces; threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.

 In addition, any spamming, trolling, flaming, baiting, or other attention-stealing behavior is not welcome, and will not be tolerated.

 We have put together a few guidelines that we ask community members to adhere to.
 By being explicit about them, we want to ensure that the Camunda community continues to be a supportive place for everyone:

 - Mutual respect: No matter if you are an administrator, user, facilitator or vendor – please beware of inappropriate behavior and wording at any time.
 Camunda stands for open communication, respectful interaction and transparency – please keep that in mind, as we strive for an inspiring environment where every single member and participant feels welcome.